lab1092/blender-manual_ja/manual/modeling/objects/editing.rst

 Translation means changing location of objects.
-This changes X, Y and/or Z coordinates of object's :guilabel:`Origin point` relative to center of coordinates.
+This changes X, Y and/or Z coordinates of object's *Origin point* relative to center of coordinates.

 Rotate